 - Nearly 90% of those surveyed are involved in educating the public about responsible dog ownership and breed rescue.
 They accomplish this via information booths at dog events and expos, web content and local community outreach.

-To find information about AKC National Breed Clubs, visit akc.org/breeds/rescue.cfm
+To find more information about AKC National Breed Clubs and Rescues, visit akc.org/breeds/rescue.cfm